 register method on the

-This method accepts two arguments.
+This method accepts three arguments.

 key- This is the key/name of the probe.
 This will be used to identify the probe in case an error occurs while executing the probe (which will be logged to the appsignal.log file) and to override an existing probe.